multisynq/docs/README.md

 # Multisynq Documentation

-Welcome to the official documentation for Multisynq - the platform for building real-time collaborative applications.
+Welcome to the official docs for Multisynq - the platform for building real-time collaborative applications.

 ## 🚀 Quick Start